ericjsilva/ericsilva.org/content/laser/ray5-setup/index.md

 ## 3. Alignment Jigs (The Secret to Repeatability)

 Aligning a workpiece manually with the laser head's red framing light is slow and prone to errors.
-To solve this, I use two types of alignment jigs depending on whether the honeycomb table is on the bed or not.
+To solve this, I use physical alignment jigs.
+In this setup, the laser frame is attached directly to the jig base, ensuring a fixed relationship between the laser frame and the alignment boundaries.

+Depending on whether the honeycomb table is used, the jig is designed to align either the honeycomb table or the workpiece relative to the laser frame.

-### A. Alignment on the Honeycomb Bed
+### A. Aligning the Honeycomb Bed (Honeycomb Jig)

-The honeycomb grid has built-in rulers along the edges, but aligning a piece precisely still takes work.
+Even a slight rotation of the honeycomb table relative to the laser frame will cause cuts and grids to run crooked.

-* **The Honeycomb Jig:** I use the **Honeycomb Jig template** included in the LightBurn project file.
-This template helps score or cut a perfect corner-aligned jig that has pins projecting from the bottom to slot directly into the honeycomb cells.
+* **The Honeycomb Jig:** This template in the LightBurn file is used to create an alignment jig that fixes the physical position of the honeycomb table relative to the laser frame.
-* **How it works:** Once the L-bracket is pressed into the honeycomb grid, it acts as a perfect physical corner stop.
-You slide your material (like a wood plaque or slate coaster) into the corner of the bracket.
-Because the jig fits securely into the grid, you can run batch projects knowing every piece is in the exact same coordinates.
-* **Software Setup:** In LightBurn, you can save a specific coordinate offset (e.g., $X=10, Y=10$) matching the corner of your jig so your designs line up automatically.
+* **How it works:** With the laser frame physically attached to the jig, the jig guides are positioned to square the honeycomb table.
+When the honeycomb table is placed against these stops, it is locked in perfect alignment (both parallel and square) with the laser's movement axes.
+* **Software Setup:** Since the table is perfectly aligned with the laser travel, any grid-based alignment in LightBurn will match physical reality.

-### B. Alignment Without the Honeycomb Bed
+### B. Aligning Workpieces Directly (No Honeycomb Jig)

-Sometimes you need to engrave thick objects that require removing the honeycomb table to gain vertical clearance under the laser module.
-In these cases, you can use a wasteboard-based alignment jig:
+When engraving thick items, you need to remove the honeycomb table for vertical clearance.
+In these cases, you still need a way to align workpieces consistently relative to the laser frame.

-1. **Secure a Wasteboard:** Secure a piece of scrap cardboard or thin MDF directly to your workbench or laser base plate using double-sided tape or clamps.
-2. **Engrave the Outline:** Open the **No Honeycomb Jig template** from the project file to create a scored boundary matching your workpiece.
-3. **Run a Test Cut:** Set the laser to a very low power (e.g., 2% power at high speed) to score/burn the outline of the shape directly onto the scrap cardboard.
-4. **Place the Workpiece:** Without moving the cardboard wasteboard, place your actual workpiece inside the scored outline.
-5. **Run the Job:** Run your engraving design.
-Because the wasteboard hasn't moved, the engraving will align perfectly to the workpiece inside the template.
+* **The No Honeycomb Jig:** This template is used to create an alignment jig when you are engraving directly on the base plate or wasteboard.
+* **How it works:** Since the laser frame is attached to the jig base, the jig provides physical registration stops or slots directly relative to the frame.
+Sliding a workpiece into this corner slot automatically aligns it square and true relative to the laser frame and its origin.
+* **Software Setup:** In LightBurn, place your design relative to the fixed coordinate of the jig's corner stop.
+Every time you slide a new workpiece into the slot, it will engrave in the exact same spot.

 ---